1010Robotics/Resources/Recommendations.md

 6. Move field away from wall in Boardroom - otherwise its too cramped in that area.

 7. Have a Field Cleaner to take care of the cones.
 Can have cleaners in at specific times (3:00, 6:00) checking for lost parts.

+8. Each team should have only one table.

+9. Teams can have a bigger table for cutting, etc.

+10. People can have small bins to store parts that drop.
+Also, bins that we can use for storing extra materials.